 Some common scenarios in which children become emancipated include pregnancy or having a baby, marriage, entering the military, and living independently.
 With regard to the last scenario, the court will consider whether the parents consent to the emancipation and whether the child is truly financially independent.
 Often, parents contest a minor's request to be emancipated on the grounds that the child still takes or borrows money from them.
 The court can remove a minor's emancipated status if the child is not truly financially independent.

 Divorced parents can arrange to have emancipation automatically occur at 18 by putting a specific provision to this effect in their child support agreement or the court's child support order requiring the payment of child support.
 If there is no provision for emancipation in an earlier order or child support agreement, however, courts often do order continued support or expenses for a child going to college.

 In many New Jersey courts, the court will find that a college student still needs financial support from a parent, even if the child is living on campus and works part-time.
 However, a parent would have a strong case for emancipation if the child were working full-time and making a reasonable amount of money.Consult an Emancipation Lawyer in Monmouth County

-The Monmouth County emancipation attorneys at Goldstein Law Group can help people in this complex situation understand their rights and obligations.
+The attorneys at Goldstein Law Group can help people in this complex situation understand their rights and obligations.
 We recognize that emancipation proceedings may be sensitive for many members of a family, and we try to alleviate your concerns.
-Our main office is located in Old Bridge, and we have a satellite office in Freehold.
+Our main office is located in Old Bridge, and our Monmouth County emancipation attorneys have a satellite office in Freehold.
 Many of our clients come from Manalapan, East Brunswick, and Rumson, among other communities.
 Contact us at 732-967-6777 or via our online form for a free consultation with a divorce attorney.